Rajshahi: Arts and festivals

-Rajshahi is famous for Rajshahi silk, which has a special status as clothing material in the Indian subcontinent.
-Rajshahi is the home of the region's best mangoes and lichis.
 Rajshahi is also the location of Barendra Museum, which is known for its collection of local sculptures and other artifacts dating from medieval times.
-It also has some important structures made by the British like the T Dam.

 Pohela Baishakh, the Bengali New Year, and Pahela Falgun, the first day of spring of the Bengali month Falgun, in the Bengali calendar, is festively celebrated in the city.
 There are widespread celebrations of Muslim festivals of Eid ul-Fitr, Eid ul-Adha, and Muharram; Hindu festivals of Durga Puja, the Buddhist festival of Buddha Purnima; and the Christian festival of Christmas across the city.

 Media

 There are many Bengali daily newspapers published in the city, including Sonali Sangbad, Uttorbongo Protidin, Shadhin Janapad, Sunshine, Dainik Barta, Sonar Desh, Natun Provat, and Amader Rajshahi.
 There are also many online news portal such as Uttarkal, Padmatimes24, AjkerRajshahi, rajshahinews24.com, silkcitynews.com, Priyojon TV and others.

 State-owned Bangladesh Television and Bangladesh Betar have transmission centers in Rajshahi.
 The BTV relay station in Rajshahi is headquartered in the Kazihata neighborhood and has been operating since 2001.

 A local FM radio station, Radio Padma, transmits at 99.2 MHz frequency and Radio Foorti transmits at 88.0 MHz.

 There are also five press clubs in Rajshahi City.
 Known as Rajshahi City Press Club, Rajshahi Press Club, Rajshahi Metropolitan Press Club, Rajshahi Varendra Press Club, and Rajshahi Padma Press Club.